 #1: Warm up your car — or not?

 Despite conventional wisdom, warming up your car before taking it out in the cold might not be good for your engine after all.
 It could actually strip oil from your engine’s cylinders and pistons.
 Older cars with carbureted engines can benefit from warming up, but for newer engines — those manufactured in the last 30 years or so — it’s actually better to start your car and drive it to warm it up.
 Idling actually does very little to warm up your engine.
 It’s better to drive it nice and easy for five to 15 minutes instead.
+Alternatively, if you often experience extremely frigid temperatures, an engine block heater may be worth looking into.

 #2: Check your battery.